mark-mcdermott/drivetracks-wip-nuxt3/README.md

 - in the first pane run `npm run dev` -> Should be some ok looking homepage content now with a h1, some body copy and two buttons
 - run `^ + c` in both panes to kill the servers
 - now that we've changed the way our homepage looks, we'll have to delete our pixelmatch baseline homepage image, which is at `~/app/frontend/spec/e2e/screenshots/baseline/page-home.png`
-- `npm run test --path=spec/e2e/index.spec.js` -> test should pass now
+- `npm run e2e-tests --path=spec/e2e/index.spec.js` -> test should pass now

 ### Add Failing Header/Footer Checks To Homepage Spec
 - Our next big step is to add a header and footer to the site.
 But before that we'll update our homepage spec (which will then fail until the header/footer are build - which is what we want) and build out some component specs for the header and footer.